opensearch-project/project-website/_community_members/tanikp.md

 redirect_from: '/authors/tanikp/'
 ---

 **Tanik** is a Software Development Engineer working at Amazon OpenSearch Service since 2022.
-At amazon, Tanik primarily focuses on observability of Amazon OpenSearch service.
+At Amazon, Tanik primarily focuses on observability of Amazon OpenSearch service.